Which place is cheaper, New Orleans or Bordeaux?

 Backpackers and budget travelers should spend more time in Bordeaux than New Orleans if your budget allows for it.
 With a larger number of budget-friendly sights, good nightlife, and active things to do, anyone traveling on a budget would have a good time in Bordeaux.

-Visitors enjoy the nightlife and food when visiting the romantic city of Bordeaux.
+Visitors enjoy the nightlife and food when visiting the elegant city of Bordeaux.
 Most people visit for the food.
 One day is usually not enough time for a trip here as there is plenty to do.
 The entire region has so many activities, and you'll want time to do everything.

 The city of New Orleans offers nightlife and live music.
 Exploring the old town is a popular activity.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

-Visitors enjoy the food and shopping when visiting the elegant destination of Bordeaux.
+Visitors enjoy the food and shopping when visiting the historical destination of Bordeaux.
 This city offers something for everyone.
 Plenty of people spend a weekend in the area when traveling.
 If you enjoy all that's offered here, then a weekend is just the right amount of time to spend here.

 New Orleans is a popular place that is full of things to see and experience.
 If you have a weekend, this city makes for a great vacation.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in New Orleans, a weekend is sufficent for most.
 Take your pick from the many activities offered here.

-Visitors enjoy the shopping and museums when visiting the elegant city of Bordeaux.
+Visitors enjoy the shopping and museums when visiting the charming city of Bordeaux.
 Many people spend five days here.If you enjoy all that's offered here, then five days is just the right amount of time to spend here.
 The length of your trip often depends on your style of travel.

 New Orleans is a popular choice for travelers.
 Five days is usually plenty of time to spend here with extra days to spare.
 With this much time, visitors often visit nearby destinations or take day trips.
 The entire region has so many activities, and you'll want time to do everything.